suntorytimed/resourcespace/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/suntorytimed/resourcespace?style=flat-square)](https://hub.docker.com/r/suntorytimed/resourcespace)

-A docker image for ResourceSpace based on Ubuntu 20.04 LTS including OpenCV and php7.
-Older versions of ResourceSpace (9.2 and 9.3) are still based on 18.04 LTS.
+A docker image for ResourceSpace based on Ubuntu 20.04 LTS including OpenCV, poppler and php7.4.
+Older versions of ResourceSpace (9.2 and 9.3) are still based on 18.04 LTS and don't include poppler but xpdf.
+They also use php7.2.

 Please report any issues on GitHub: https://github.com/suntorytimed/resourcespace-docker/issues